How Trees Can Destroy Your Home's Sewer Line

 You try to be vigilant and make sure you avoid putting anything down the drain that would plug your pipes.
-You don’t place anything in the toilet besides toilet paper; you don’t put coffee grounds, bones, or grease down the sink in the kitchen; and you make sure to have strainers on all your drains.
+You don’t place anything in the toilet besides toilet paper; you don’t put eggshells, bones, or grease down the sink in the kitchen; and you make sure to have strainers on all your drains.
 But have you covered all your bases in order to avoid a costly sewer line repair?

-A sewer line repair will typically be easier (and cost less) than a completely broken pipe, so if you believe there’s an issue with your sewer line, especially if you think tree roots are getting into the pipe, call San Antonio Air Service Experts immediately.
+A sewer line repair will typically be easier (and cost less) than a completely broken pipe, so if you believe there’s an issue with your sewer line, especially if you believe tree roots are getting into the pipe, call San Antonio Air Service Experts immediately.

 Sewer line repair professionals at San Antonio Air will use a sewer inspection camera to decide whether or not the pipe has a tree root worry.
 Once the problem has been determined, our sewer line repair technician will discuss all of your options with you and help you decide the best plan, whether that’s a trenchless sewer line replacement or just removing the tree roots.

 Remember, faster growing trees, such as ash, locust, or sycamore, may cause more trouble because they grow more quickly.
 Slower growing trees are a better choice, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from becoming an issue.
 Also, remember to plant trees a good distance from your sewer lines, that way you can help avoid damage and avoid those pesky (and sometimes costly) sewer line repairs.
 If you’re unsure where your sewer lines are, ask San Antonio Air to flag the path of the sewer pipes.